 Lack of Sleep

 How much sleep do you get a night?
 If it’s not 8-9 hours, you’re making your weight loss goals much harder to reach.
 Sleep affects everything from appetite to glucose metabolism.
 Make sure you’re making it a priority.

 How is your mental health?
 Your “mental fitness” is an often overlooked part of a fitness program, yet there is such a strong connection between mind and body.
 Stress affects hormone levels, motivation, and weight loss.

 You’re Being Inconsistent

 A workout here or there isn’t going to get you anywhere.
 Consistency is a major key to success.
 The same goes for your diet too.
-You can’t expect to eat processed food whenever you get the urge and still make progress.
+You can’t expect to eat off plan whenever you get the urge and still make progress.
 Make a plan and stick to it.

 You’ve Reached a Weight Loss Plateau

 Weight loss plateaus are very common.
 Weight loss doesn’t occur in a straight line.
 You might lose 3 pounds one week and 1 the next.
 It’s unpredictable.
 However, if you’ve been stuck at the same weight for weeks, you might want to consider implementing a few “tricks”.